Clemapfel/jluna/docs/manual.md

 Main
 ```

-If an exception is thrown during the `unsafe::call`, the user will not be notified and the function will return a `nulltpr`, potentially causing an exception-less segfault when accessing the returned value, expecting it to be valid.
+If an exception is thrown during the `unsafe::call`, the user will not be notified and the function will silently return a `nulltpr`, potentially causing a segfault when accessing the returned value.

-jluna actually offers a middle ground between the `Proxy::call` and `unsafe::call`: `jluna::safe_call`.
+jluna offers a middle ground between the `Proxy::call` and `unsafe::call`: `jluna::safe_call`.
 This function also returns an `unsafe::Value*`, however any exception that is raised during invokation of the function is forwarded to C++.
 Unless absolute peak performance is needed, it is generally recommended to use `jluna::safe_call` in place of `unsafe::call`, as both functions have the same signature.

 For an unsafe version of `Module::safe_eval`, the unsafe library provides the `_eval` literal operator: